-(a) where a councillor has been elected unopposed he or she is to be regarded as having received 100% of the votes cast; and
+(a) where a councillor has been elected unopposed he or she is to be regarded as having received 100% of the first-preference votes cast; and

-(b) where 2 or more councillors have an equality of the percentage of votes cast the returning officer is to draw lots to determine the order of their retirement.
+(b) where 2 or more councillors have an equality of the percentage of first-preference votes cast the returning officer is to draw lots in accordance with regulations to determine the order of their retirement.

 9. If a question arises as to the order of retirement of persons occupying the office of councillor, the order of retirement as between a person appointed under section 4.57(3) and another person or other persons —

-(a) so appointed to the office of councillor on the same day, is that determined on the drawing of lots by the returning officer; or
+(a) so appointed to the office of councillor on the same day, is that determined on the drawing of lots in accordance with regulations by the returning officer; or

 (b) so appointed to the office of councillor on different days, is in inverse order of the date of appointment; or